 - 1/4 cup lemon juice

 - 1/4 teaspoon baking soda

 - 1/4 teaspoon cream of tartar

 - Confectioners' sugar

 - In a bowl, cream butter, sugar and egg until well blended.
-Add lemon juice and peel.
+Add lemon juice and zest.
 Combine flour, baking soda, cream of tartar and salt; stir into creamed mixture.
 Add almonds.
 Cover and refrigerate the dough for at least 1 hour or overnight.

 - Roll into 1-in. balls.
 Place on ungreased baking sheet.
 Bake at 350° for 10-12 minutes or until bottoms are lightly browned (cookies will not brown on top).